Im0ne/IPK_proj1/README.md

 **udp.c**: Contains the implementation of the chat client using UDP.
 Like tcp.c, it includes functions for establishing a connection, sending and receiving messages, and handling errors.

 **help.c**: Contains helper functions that are used by both the TCP and UDP implementations.
-This could include functions for parsing commands, formatting messages, and handling timeouts.

 **headers**: There are header files corresponding to each of the above .c files (e.g., main.h, tcp.h, udp.h, help.h).
 These files declare the functions that are implemented in the .c files.